 Next, the line was widened and deepened (to 7') to Leeds (1835), then to Wakefield (1839), almost halving the distance from Castleford.
 This stretch included the spectacular aqueduct at Stanley ferry.
 By now, Goole Docks were too small, and were expanded.

 Growing railway competition bit in to the Aire & Calder's traffic, but the company fought back with steam towage.
 To accommodate trains of steam-hauled boats, the locks were lengthened, and the use from 1865 of compartment boats ('Tom Puddings') for coal, lifted at Goole to be emptied directly into ships, made export and coastal trade competitive with the railways.

 The locks were lengthened to Leeds (1873) and Wakefield (1869).
 The locks were improved again in the 1880s between Castleford and Goole.

 By 1905, the New Junction was built in joint venture with the Sheffield & South Yorkshire Navigation, opening up new traffic for the compartment boats.
 Then there was yet another round of lock enlargement.

 The First World war brought a reduction in coastwise trade, and Goole was bombed.
 Trade recovered in the 20s, and suffered in the second war.
 In 1948, the company was nationalised and Goole was stripped out.
 Investment continued, with the navigation enlarged to take 500 tonne barges to Leeds in 1967, and 600 tonnes in 1980 , but the decline in the Yorkshire coalfield severely affected traffic.
-Today, some 150-200,000 tonnes are carried on the Aire & Calder Navigation; that keeps an awful lot of lorries off the roads.
+Today, there are few barges, but each keeps an awful lot of lorries off the roads.